Immaculate Conception: Prayers and hymns

 The Roman Rite liturgical books, including the Roman Missal and the Liturgy of the Hours, included offices venerating Mary's immaculate conception on the feast of the Immaculate Conception.
-An example is the antiphon that begins: "Tota pulchra es, Maria, et macula originalis non est in te" ("You are all beautiful, Mary, and the original stain [of sin] is not in you."
+An example is the antiphon that begins: "Tota pulchra es, Maria, et macula originalis non est in te" ("You are all beautiful, Mary, and the original stain [of sin] is not in you".
 It continues: "Your clothing is white as snow, and your face is like the sun.
 You are all beautiful, Mary, and the original stain [of sin] is not in you.
 You are the glory of Jerusalem, you are the joy of Israel, you give honour to our people.
-You are all beautiful, Mary.")
+You are all beautiful, Mary".)
 On the basis of the original Gregorian chant music, polyphonic settings have been composed by Anton Bruckner, Pablo Casals, Maurice Duruflé, Grzegorz Gerwazy Gorczycki, Ola Gjeilo, José Maurício Nunes Garcia, and Nikolaus Schapfl.

 Other prayers honouring Mary's immaculate conception are in use outside the formal liturgy.
 The Immaculata prayer, composed by Maximillian Kolbe, is a prayer of entrustment to Mary as the Immaculata.
 A novena of prayers, with a specific prayer for each of the nine days has been composed under the title of the Immaculate Conception Novena.

 Ave Maris Stella is the vesper hymn of the feast of the Immaculate Conception.
 The hymn Immaculate Mary, addressed to Mary as the Immaculately Conceived One, is closely associated with Lourdes.

+The Loreto Litanies included the official Latin Marian title of Regina sine labe originali concepta (Queen conceived without original sin), which had been granted by Pope Gregory XVI (1831-1846) from 1839 onwards to some dioceses, thus several years before the proclamation of the dogma.